sogeyingbo/micro-service/README.md

-Jetty MicroService Component v 1.0
+Jetty MicroService Demonstration v 1.0
 ============================

+Demo shop is a  microservice component.
+Please download it and start the main method without parameters.